codegenius20/Contact-Manager/README.md

-The contact manager website is desigmed using ReactJs,javaScript,HTML,CSS.The website stores the name and emailid of the users.
+The contact manager website is designed using ReactJs,javaScript,HTML,CSS.The website stores the name and emailid of the users.